Greek Names

-Greek names reflect a long history and an unbroken line of centuries within a family; usually, when a child is born it is given the name of its grandmother or grandfather accordingly, although lately some modern couples tend to break the tradition and the naming rule, choosing names they like.
+Usually, when a child is born it is given the name of its grandmother or grandfather accordingly, although lately some modern couples tend to break the tradition and the naming rule, choosing names they like.

 The name is given to the child by baptism at the church during the first 6-8 months of its life, although there is civil procedure too, which doesn’t involve the church.